Grown Children Who Ignore Their Parents: Seniors and Family Estrangement

 Family tensions can take a toll on older or elderly parents.
 Consider these facts on the impact of estrangement:

-One study found that social contact with family members helps seniors who are over 70 years old avoid depression.
-(Prior to the age of 70, social contact with friends may help prevent depression, but family ties become more important with age.)7 So losing contact with family members can increase a senior's risk of depression.
+According to a study in the Journal of the American Geriatrics Society, social contact with family members helps seniors who are over 70 years old avoid depression.
+(Prior to the age of 70, social contact with friends may help prevent depression, but family ties become more important with age.)

 Many people who've experienced estrangement say that the feelings are similar to experiencing a death in the family.
 After all, you're mourning what feels like the end of a relationship.
 But the stress of estrangement often lacks resolution because the relationship remains uncertain.
 That can make the healing process difficult.
 (Grief counselors call this type of loss an "ambiguous loss.")